Managing the final tax returns for someone who has died

 - Goods and services tax/harmonized sales tax (GST/HST) – If the deceased receives a GST/HST credit payment after the date of death, return the payment to your tax centre and provide the CRA with the date of death so we can update our records.

-- Canada child tax benefit (CCTB) and Universal child care benefit (UCCB) – When a CCTB recipient dies, the next of kin or the estate should inform us in writing by sending a letter to your tax centre.
-The CRA may be able to transfer the CCTB and/or UCCB payments to someone else caring for the child.
-If the deceased is an eligible child, your entitlement to CCTB and UCCB payments stops the month after the child's date of death.
+- Canada Child Benefit (CCB) – When a CCB recipient dies, the next of kin or the estate should inform us in writing by sending a letter to your tax centre.
+The CRA may be able to transfer the CCB payments to someone else caring for the child.
+If the deceased is an eligible child, your entitlement to CCB payments stops the month after the child's date of death.
 You can use “End care of child” on My Account or call 1-800-387-1193 to update our records.

 - Deemed disposition of property – The tax treatment of capital property can be complex.
 Consult our website for more information.